KurtBoehm/tlaxcaltin/ReadMe.md

 To add new subprojects to a project or to update the existing subprojects, edit `subprojects.txt` (if required) and execute `python3 subprojects/update_tlaxcaltin.py` again.

-Note that this adds the Meson wraps and the required package files to the main projects source tree.
+Note that this adds the selected Meson wraps and package files, as well as other required Tlaxcaltin files, to the main projects source tree.
 Attempts to use Tlaxcaltin as a Git subproject have failed in the past, necessitating this suboptimal solution.

 ## Licence